box/developer.box.com/guides/search/metadata-query/quick-start/index.md

 1. Create a metadata template
 2. Add a metadata template to a file(s)
-3. Locate information about a metadata template via API
+3. Locate information about a metadata template from step 1 via API
-4. Use the metadata search API to locate the file from step 2
+4. Use the metadata query API to locate the file from step 2

 <Next>